 The campgrounds that stay open into October include Madison (closes October 18), Fishing Bridge RV Park (October 18), Lewis Lake (October 11), and Slough Creek (October 12).
 Mammoth is open year-round.

-If you’re camping in late September, your best bet is Madison or Mammoth.
-Both keep you well-positioned for wildlife and geyser basins, and you won’t be scrambling to find a spot that’s still open.
+If you’re camping in late September, your best bets are Madison or Mammoth.
+Both keep you well positioned for wildlife and geyser basins, and you won’t be scrambling to find a spot that’s still open.

 Yellowstone Hotels and Lodging in September

-If you’re just here to find Yellowstone National Park hotels/lodging, check out our review of Where to Stay in Yellowstone, with the pros and cons of each region.
+If you’re just here to compare Yellowstone hotels and lodging, check out our review of Where to Stay in Yellowstone, with the pros and cons of each region.

 Almost all lodges and hotels inside the park stay open through September and well into October.
 The one exception is Roosevelt Lodge Cabins, which closes on September 7, 2026.
 Every other property, from Old Faithful Inn to Lake Yellowstone Hotel to Canyon Lodge, remains open into at least early October.

-In Wyoming and Montana, prepare to pay 11% – 12% resort, lodging, and sales taxes on top of the room price.
-For those staying mid-week at Yellowstone in September, a room outside the park isn’t a bad idea since traffic won’t be as bad as on weekends or holidays.
+In Wyoming and Montana, prepare to pay 11% to 12% in resort, lodging, and sales taxes on top of the room price.
+For mid-week September stays, a room outside the park isn’t a bad idea since traffic won’t be as bad as on weekends or holidays.

-During those busy weekends and holidays, either plan to get up super early to beat the crowds (and watch the sunrise) or consider a room inside the park, preferably closest to the area you want to explore the most.
+During busy weekends and holidays, either get up well before sunrise to beat the crowds or book a room inside the park, preferably closest to the area you want to explore most.

 September Weather in Yellowstone National Park

-I write with a bit of a smirk on my face that Yellowstone National Park averages a high of 62 degrees F in September and a low of 31 degrees F. What that really means is the high will be anywhere between 80 degrees F and 40 degrees F. Maybe even 90 and 30.
-What’s more?
-A high of 85 degrees F one day and a high of 44 degrees F the next isn’t an anomaly.
+The books say Yellowstone averages a high of 62 degrees F in September and a low of 31 degrees F. What that really means is the high will land anywhere between 80 and 40.
+Maybe even 90 and 30.
+A high of 85 one day and 44 the next isn’t an anomaly.
 That’s just September in Yellowstone.

 Here’s the week-by-week breakdown so you can plan properly.